Rollercoaster (TV series): Rewind

-From Monday 19 June 2006, Rollercoaster Rewind began on ABC1 in early weekday mornings, the show repeated the programming from four months earlier in reverse order originally until from 9 July 2007, where this was changed so that the programmes were aired in the correct order, though later again reverted to reverse order.
-Because Rollercoaster Rewind runs in the non-ratings season and the regular show does not, in early 2008 Rollercoaster Rewind caught up to the current broadcast of Rollercoaster, resulting in the ABC replacing their early morning programming by other series until 'Rewind' resumed from where it left off.
+From Monday 19 June 2006, RollerCoaster Rewind began on ABC1 in early weekday mornings, the show repeated the programming from four months earlier in reverse order originally until from 9 July 2007, where this was changed so that the programmes were aired in the correct order, though later again reverted to reverse order.
+Because RollerCoaster Rewind runs in the non-ratings season and the regular show does not, in early 2008 RollerCoaster Rewind caught up to the current broadcast of RollerCoaster, resulting in the ABC replacing their early morning programming by other series until 'Rewind' resumed from where it left off.

 On Friday 21 December 2007, the last show of RollerCoaster aired for that year, returning on Monday 25 February 2008 for its first show of the new year.

 Revamp

-From 2 March 2009, the show moved from its previous time slot of 5:00–6:00 p.m.
-AEST, and moved down an hour earlier, from 4:00–5:00 p.m..
+From 2 March 2009, the show moved from its previous time slot of 5:00–6:00pm AEST, and moved down an hour earlier, from 4:00–5:00pm.
 The presentation also changed to filming in a real set in contrast to previously, where they would film in front of a green screen with closed captions.
 It remained a wrapper program, and the segments remained the same, however the programs were no longer interchanged, and each day featured the same line-up of shows.
-Another change was that it only included animation now, with live action shows not "boxed" by the Rollercoaster format and were seen following in the 5pm-6pm slot.
+Another change was that it only included animation now, with live action shows not "boxed" by the RollerCoaster format and were seen following in the 5pm-6pm slot.

 ABC3

-From 7 December 2009, Rollercoaster began airing on the then recently launched children-orientated multi-channel ABC3 following the original screening on its sister channel ABC1 from 4-5pm.
-A Rollercoaster Rewind carbon copy version of the show entitled Rollercoaster on Vacation aired on ABC3 during the 09–10 Australian school holidays.
+From 7 December 2009, RollerCoaster began airing on the then recently launched children-orientated multi-channel ABC3 following the original screening on its sister channel ABC1 from 4-5pm.
+A RollerCoaster Rewind carbon copy version of the show entitled RollerCoaster on Vacation aired on ABC3 during the 09–10 Australian school holidays.

 Ending

 At the end of the Friday 29 January 2010 edition, Spencer announced that he was leaving the show and thanked viewers for his five years as presenter and writer of the series.
-By the same date, the main Rollercoaster URL was redirecting visitors to the new ABC3 website; some pages including "Elliot's Blah" still function, though now carry the disclaimer that they are no long being updated as well as a link redirecting visitors to a new Rollercoaster section in the ABC3 site.
+By the same date, the main RollerCoaster URL was redirecting visitors to the new ABC3 website; some pages including "Elliot's Blah" still function, though now carry the disclaimer that they are no long being updated as well as a link redirecting visitors to a new RollerCoaster section in the ABC3 site.
 Elliot sang a song entitled "Bye for now, not forever!" and explained "it was a good five years".